erfirst/Midi-App/README.md

-# Ethan First HW 3: Midi Reader and Editor
+# Midi Reader and Editor

 ## Description
 A midi reader, player and editor made in Rust.
 Can be compiled on multiple build targets including web.